Albert24GG/g14-2022-pm/README.md

 `usr/local/bin/autopm`

-adjusts the CPU gov depending on the power profile and if on AC / BAT while on the power saver profile
+adjusts the CPU gov and boost depending on the power profile

 ryzenadj and iGPU profiles can also be adjusted if needed